Our Unit for the Enhancement of Learning and Teaching works alongside our teaching staff to help them continue achieving those high standards.

 Booking audiovisual (AV) equipment

-Staff may borrow equipment from Campus Support's loan stock for use in teaching or research on a short term basis.
+Staff may borrow equipment from Campus Support's loan stock for use in teaching on a short-term basis.

 Advice or a personal demonstration on using the equipment before the loan date is available upon request.